About Steve - G3ZPS

 Price - In real terms compared to the 70's the hobby is great value, but I expect SDR technology and low cost manufacturing to lower the cost of great performing HF gear - the IC7300 is a case in point, its a steal

 Receiver performance - 'Close in' dynamic range is one of a handful of receive parameters that define a great receiver from an adequate one, things are improving but some modern radios are no better than my 37 year old FT902.
 This is the table every single radio ham should look at, it pretty much tells you all you need to know about HF Receiver performance..SHERWOOD ENGINEERING .
 The old FT901/2 is above a lot of later radios (and some very new ones as well).
 The IC7300 at number 15 is amazing, just look at price of the radios above it.
-I do note however that the close-in dynamic range requires the 'IP' (Intercept Point) option to be enabled and this degrades the receiver noise floor.
+I do note however that the close-in dynamic range requires the 'IP' (Intercept Point) option to be enabled and this degrades the receiver sensitivity or MDS.
 With the IP option off the close-in performance is only 1dB better that the 38 year old FT901.
-But for the money the 7300 can't really be beaten.
+For the money the 7300 can't really be beaten - they seem to have sold like hot cakes in the UK and about 80% of hams I work on 40 and 80 appear to have one.
+Icom have gone one better with the IC-7610, including a tracking pre-selector in the front end of the radio and a 2nd receiver - current documentation indicates that an IQ output will be available in a future upgrade..not a cheap radio though

 Synthesizer /phase noise - This demon is getting sorted in modern rigs, but some are still very poor on transmit - generating low level noise a long way from the TX frequency.
 Again the IC7300 claims a big improvement over earlier low cost Icom rigs.
 The current exemplars appear to be the Icom IC7851 and the Elecraft K3s.
 The K3s includes a new synthesizer design that even allows DXpeditions and contesters to operate mixed modes with different stations on the same band in close physical proximity.
 Quite a few modern transceivers would be too noisy to allow this.

-Transmit distortion - For SSB, TX IMD performance has not really improved from the 1960's..granted most rigs are poorly used (a shame in itself) - but many TX output stages are adequate at best and some downright dreadful (Yaesu ALC design is particularly poor) ..this is not an insoluble technical problem with proper output stage and ALC design - and perhaps in the future using SDR technology and pre-distortion software...but in a pile up I guess everyone will turn up the wick and shout at the top of their voice just the same !.
-As an update in November 2016, Apache Labs brought out their 8000 model, which does indeed offer a software feedback mechanism that reduces the 3rd order IMD products on transmit to a staggering -70dB.
-However putting a linear on the end will probably take this back to the levels of most other radios.
-Love to hear one on the air barefoot
+Transmit distortion - For SSB, TX IMD performance has not really improved from the 1960's..granted most rigs are poorly used (a shame in itself) - but many TX output stages are adequate at best and some downright dreadful - this is not an insoluble technical problem with proper output stage and ALC design.
+In November 2016, Apache Labs brought out their 8000 model, which does indeed offer a software feedback mechanism that reduces the 3rd order IMD products on transmit to a staggering -70dB .
+As of Sept 2017 I have worked 2 stations with these radios (one owned by my mate Brian GW4DVB), they sound very clean indeed.
+Also checkout sdr-radio.com, Simon G4ELI is very active in writing software for most of the available SDR radios and devices.

 73 from Steve Shorey G3ZPS